 As you probably know, keywords and content go hand in hand.
 You want to be showing up in searches for the keywords that potential buyers are using to try and find your services.
 If you are not showing up in the first 2 -3 pages, the odds are that your nice new site is not getting much traffic.
 Sometimes your main keywords are easy to figure out because you have “brand” name product so you know what people are searching for you under – say “Best Western” for those looking for a hotel.
 In this case your problem is figuring out which variations of keywords and long tail keywords you can realistically hope to rank for.

 By way of quick example, think of the term “hotel”.
 Suppose you are a hotel based in Victoria, British Columbia.
 There are an awful lot of hotels, chains, and travel companies that have a lot of website pages and content with “hotel” in it, do you really want to compete against them all?
 Can you?
 You probably want something more specific, such as “Downtown Victoria Hotel”.
 Now there should be less competition and a better match between people entering that search term and what you have to offer.
-We covered this in a fair bit of detail in our previous blog called “Grabbing the Penguin by the Longtailed Keyword”
+We covered this in a fair bit of detail in our blog for keyword research.

 In any case, good quality professional research will tell you what keywords and phrases potential customers are looking for your services under and will give you a good idea which keywords you can reasonably expect to rank highly for.
 Keep in mind that spending your marketing bucks without this kind of research is a bit like throwing darts blind folded.
 It’s cool when you hit the dart board, but you won’t do it often!